Higgs fields, non-abelian Cauchy kernels and the Goldman symplectic structure: Introduction and results

+\paragraph{Note added.} After completion of this work, a parallel result was proved in~\cite{TakArx} using local holomorphic sections to induce a global holomorphic symplectic form on the bundle of connections.
+In both cases, the monodromy map is a symplectomorphism for the Goldman bracket and therefore the symplectic structures are {\it equivalent} in the sense (see~\cite{BKN}) that they induce the same (complex) symplectic structure on the space of connections.
+This raises the question of what is the generating function for the corresponding change of polarization: in the context~\cite{BKN} of projective connections such a generating function was conjectured in loc. cit. to be the Selberg zeta-function corresponding to the quasi-Fuchsian group, a conjecture recently proved in~\cite{ErikssonEtAl}.

-\paragraph{Acknowledgements.} The authors wish to thank Prof. I. Biswas, { and Prof. I. Krichever for detailed explanations of his prior works on the subject and suggestions for improvement.} This material is based upon work supported by the National Science Foundation under Grant No. 1440140, while the first author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the fall semester of 2019.
+\paragraph{Acknowledgements.} The authors wish to thank Prof. I. Krichever for detailed explanations of his prior works on the subject and suggestions for improvement.
+We also thank Prof. I. Biswas for discussion related to stability.
+This material is based upon work supported by the National Science Foundation under Grant No. 1440140, while the first author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the fall semester of 2019.

 C.N. was supported from the AMS-Simons Travel Grants, which are administered by the American Mathematical Society with support from the Simons Foundation.